bcgov/entity/docs/Way of Working/Corps Staff Requirements Meeting Agenda Notes.md

 ----
 October 26, 2021
 ----
-- **SIENNA PREP REQUIREMENTS DOC WITH WHAT JULIE EMAILED LINDA, PREP QUESTIONS** Process for voluntary liquidation for Co-ops... it is NOT the same as a voluntary dissolution.
+- Process for voluntary liquidation for Co-ops... it is NOT the same as a voluntary dissolution.
 Different steps, fees, etc. Let's talk about them.
+  -
+- Insufficient funds for voluntary dissolution?
+What happens currently if like a cheque bounces for a paper filing?
+  - If its a corp and they file it but then later on the cheque bounces, we chase them down.
+It is hard to do so becuase they don't exist as a company.
+  - This might also apply to PAD going forward, since we treat them like cheques.
+  - If the Online Banking fails for a voluntary dissolution, in that scenario, the system would not file it.
+It would stay in draft forever.
+    - This might be particularly bad for dissolutions, when clients think they dissolved but never actually did and now they have multiple outstanding ARs.
+    - Linda to ask John if there is anything in place to cancel a payment attempt, and is there any email notification for that?
+So these clients will be notified that they didn't dissolve?
 - Discuss #99
 - Discuss #107, co-op missing number, and how we can correct their rules
 - #9401

+- NOTE: test what happens if an entity becomes not in good standing and they have a dissolution draft.
+How do we tell them "hey you can't finish that until you do this AR"?
+They can't have multiple drafts at once, do they need to delete the dissolution?